-- (A) Any person claiming to be aggrieved by actions of the police may file a written complaint against the department or any of its officers.
+- (6) Monitoring compliance with internal standards, including Board Policies & Procedures and all city ordinances and policies dealing with administrative functions including but not limited to those dealing with personnel, the merit system, and procurements; - (7) Tracking and monitoring compliance with any other deadlines and/or requirements of this Ordinance and the DOJ Settlement Agreement; and - (8) Any other such tasks as may be deemed necessary and included within the CCO contract. - § 9-4-1-9 CIVILIAN COMPLAINT PROCEDURES. - (A) Any person claiming to be aggrieved by actions of the police may file a written complaint against the department or any of its officers.
 Neither the Board nor any of its members shall file or initiate a complaint on behalf of a member of the public.
-Anonymous complaints shall be accepted. - (B) In cooperation with the [Board Agency], the Mayor shall designate civilian city staff to receive written civilian complaints at various locations throughout the city.
+Anonymous complaints shall be accepted. - (B) In cooperation with the Agency, the Mayor shall designate civilian city staff to receive written civilian complaints at various locations throughout the city.
 The Police Department may also receive written complaints.
 The party who receives the complaint shall immediately transmit all civilian complaints for further review to the Director. - (C) After the review of a civilian complaint is completed, the Director shall analyze all relevant and material circumstances, facts and evidence gathered under the investigation.
-For each investigation, the Director shall prepare or cause to be prepared investigation reports with findings and recommendations, if any, and submit them to the civilian complainant and to the Board for its information.
+For each investigation, the Director shall prepare or cause to be prepared investigation reports with findings and recommendations, if any, and submit them to the civilian complainant.
+Reports, findings, and recommendations, if any, will also be submitted to the CPCs and to the Board for their information.
 In addition to the findings and recommendation, each investigation report shall at a minimum also include: 1) a section outlining any relevant background and facts relating to the matter, 2) a listing of any relevant policies, procedures, or practices that are at issue, and 3) an analysis of the issues in the case.
-The Director may submit disciplinary recommendations to the Chief of Police only upon approval by the Board, but may submit them in advance for informational purposes to help ensure timeliness pursuant to any applicable personnel or union contract requirements. - (D) When the Director proposes to submit disciplinary recommendations to the Chief of Police, the Board shall review the proposed disciplinary recommendations at any properly noticed regular or special meeting.
-The Board shall adopt and follow rules for such reviews that implement the requirements of this article and ensure fairness and completeness in its reviews.
-For purposes of these reviews, the Board members shall, at a minimum, adhere to the following standards of conduct: - (1) Remain impartial in deliberations and decisions and abstain from any independent investigation or review of information not presented by the investigation report or within the investigation file;
+The Director may submit disciplinary recommendations to the Office of Police Reform. - (D) When the Director submits disciplinary recommendations to the Office of Police Reform, the Director shall prepare and submit a public record letter to the civilian complainant, with a copy to the Office of Police Reform, that outlines the findings and disciplinary recommendations.